-Paromita Vohra's 'Q2P' from 2006 explored inclusivity through the lens of gender.
+Paromita Vohra's 'Q2P' from 2006 explored inclusivity in the creation of public infrastructure in our cities through the lens of gender.
 Access to the public spaces of our cities is notoriously skewed towards men.
 Even in it's aspiration to become a 'global city' as the city of Mumbai is rapidly reconfiguring it's public realm it is not able to transcend questions concerning access to the city for women.
 The film explored some of these questions concerning women in the public realm through looking at the provisions of public toilets on the streets of the city for women.